kawu/hhu-dl-materials-2019/python-refresher/README.md

 ```

 This is pretty neat, but can lead to errors.
 For instance, be careful about
-using tabs for indentation!
-VS Code should take care of that, though.
+using tabs and not spaces for indentation!
+Your editor will normally take care
+of that, though.

 ## Primitive Datatypes and Operators